-- 1. MMC will expand recruitment of primary care providers, including Spanish-speaking providers, to the extent possible. - In 2017, Marshall has added five new primary care providers, including one Spanish-speaking provider to Marshall Sierra Primary Medicine in Placerville. - 2.
+- 1. MMC will expand recruitment of primary care providers, including Spanish-speaking providers, to the extent possible. - In 2017, Marshall has added five new primary care providers, including one Spanishspeaking provider to Marshall Sierra Primary Medicine in Placerville. - In 2018, Marshall hired four pediatric and three family medicine providers to both replace providers who have left and augment services we already provide. - 2.
 MMC will establish a system to provide hospitalized patients with a scheduled follow-up appointment with an appropriate provider. - Marshall has implemented a standard process to ensure that patients discharged from the hospital have an appointment with a primary care provider for follow up.
-Since implementing this process in 2017, 99% of Marshall patients discharged from the hospital have a follow up appointment scheduled.
+In 2017 and 2018, 99% of Marshall patients discharged from the hospital have a follow up appointment scheduled.